LZDQ/winterbridge/README.md

 #### Bug fixes:

-1. Distinguish between TNT and blocks.
+1. - [ ] Distinguish between TNT and blocks.
-2. Disable some functions when just finished typing and mistyped the hotkey.
+2. - [ ] Disable some functions when just finished typing and mistyped the hotkey.
-3. Increase Ninja bridge pitch.
+3. - [x] Increase Ninja bridge pitch.

 #### Specific functions of each key: